klandrith/Red-Monochrome/README.md

 Parameters in the conky.conf file may need adjusting for your particular setup...<br/>
 Conky will display either 'Ethernet' or 'Wifi' depending on the connection that<br/>
 is detected.
 You may need to change the wireless and ethernet adapter names in<br/>
 conky.conf file.
-In addition, if you are using an Nvidia GPU that support fan<br/>
+In addition, if you are using an Nvidia GPU that supports fan<br/>
 RPM reading, you will need to change that field as well.
 My GT 1030 for my host<br/>
 does not support that, so I had to do some math to calculate RPM.
 CPU model<br/>
 tag may or may not display correctly depending on how the output of hwinfo is<br/>